Phra Saen Swae is a massive bronze Buddha head unearthed from Wat Yang Kuang, an ancient Chiang Mai temple abandoned for centuries.

 The Phra Saen Swae (also Phra Saenswae) Buddha image was once the largest cast bronze Buddha statue in the Lanna Kingdom.
 The head alone measures 1.82 meters (~6 feet) tall.
 This suggests the entire statue (in a seated position) would have been nearly 6 meters (~19.7 feet) tall.

 The Phra Saenswae image is considered a prime example of the Phra Singha Style, named after those images characteristic of Wat Phra Singha Worawihan, the second most revered temple of ancient Chiang Mai and the holiest within the city proper.
-This style, also commonly called Chiang Saen Style, is descended from the Lanna Kingdom’s origins in Chiang Saen, where Mengrai began his campaign to establish a new dynasty.
+This style, also commonly called Chiang Saen Style, is descended from the Lanna Kingdom’s origins in Chiang Saen, where Mangrai began his campaign to establish a new dynasty.
 The Chiang Saen style is characterized by:

 “…fullness of the body, the smiling face (no teeth shown), the round, bud-like halo, the spiral hair-style (showing no hair-line), the arched eyebrows, small aquiline nose, seamed robes, ‘lion-curved’ torso and seating in the lotus posture.”– Chiang Mai National Museum

-Later in the kingdom’s existence, Chiang Mai and Lanna’s art and images grew increasingly influenced by artistic styles from neighboring cultures, such as the Dvaravati Hariphunchai Kingdom, which had been conquered by Lanna’s founder King Mengrai, as well as that of Sukhothai, another prominent Thai kingdom to the south.
+Later in the kingdom’s existence, Chiang Mai and Lanna’s art and images grew increasingly influenced by artistic styles from neighboring cultures, such as the Dvaravati Hariphunchai Kingdom, which had been conquered by Lanna’s founder King Mangrai, as well as that of Sukhothai, another prominent Thai kingdom to the south.

 Origin of the Phra Saen Swae Image

 There is no official account of the creation of the Phra Saenswae image.
 However, Thai art historians have generally agreed that the Lanna King Tilokaraj is the most likely patron to have commissioned the statue.
-As the 9th king of the Mengrai Dynasty, Tilokaraj reigned over a stable and prosperous era of the Lanna Kingdom, in which its influence spread over neighboring Nan and Phrae and even resisted an attack from Ayutthaya, which had allied with Tilokaraj’s brother (and rival to the throne) in an effort to resist Lanna’s expansion.
+As the 9th king of the Mangrai Dynasty, Tilokaraj reigned over a stable and prosperous era of the Lanna Kingdom, in which its influence spread over neighboring Nan and Phrae and even resisted an attack from Ayutthaya, which had allied with Tilokaraj’s brother (and rival to the throne) in an effort to resist Lanna’s expansion.

 After a peace treaty with Ayutthaya, Tilokaraj focused inward and reinvigorated much of Chiang Mai’s infrastructure.
 As an ardent proponent of the Sri Lankan school of Theravada Buddhism, this period saw several major additions to temples throughout the kingdom, including renovating Wat Chedi Luang Worawihan to house the legendary Emerald Buddha Image.